 The creativity test first came to existence during World War II, when the US air force commissioned a psychologist named J.P.Guilford at the University of Southern California, to study the subject.

-The air force wanted their selection tests to pick out pilots who could respond with appropriate, original behavior in an emergency such as an instrument or gear failing on them; this in turn would hopefully save both themselves and the plane.
+The air force wanted their selection tests to pick out pilots who could respond with appropriate, original behaviour in an emergency such as an instrument or gear failing on them; this, in turn, would hopefully save both themselves and the plane.

 One of the most popular creativity tests that test for general creativity is the Torrance Test of Creative Thinking.
 This is a traditional paper and pencil test which looks for divergent thinking abilities.
 The test is scored base on fluency, flexibility and original thinking.

 Weiping Hu from the Shanxi Teachers’ University, China in collaboration with Philip Adey from Kings College London, UK put together a scientific creativity test by referring to ideas put forward in the Torrance test.